qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Selecting features
 ------------------

-QGIS provides several tools to select features in the map canvas.
-Selection tools are available in :menuselection:`View --> Select` menu or in the :guilabel:`Attributes toolbar`.
+QGIS provides several tools to select features on the map canvas.
+Selection tools are available in the :menuselection:`View --> Select` menu or in the :guilabel:`Attributes toolbar`.

 .. note::

    Selection tools work with the currently active layer.

-Selecting manually in the map canvas ....................................
+Selecting manually on the map canvas ....................................

-To select one or several features with the mouse, you can use one of the following
+To select one or more features with the mouse, you can use one of the following
 tools:

 * |selectRectangle| :sup:`Select Features by area or single click`